Rating: 4 STARS (out of 5)

 Calico Mine Ride is to Knott's Berry Farm what Pirates of the Caribbean is to Disneyland.
-It is a grand-scale, engaging, and classic dark ride that is one of, if not the highlight of the park.
+It is a grand-scale, engaging, and classic dark ride that is one of the highlights of the park.
 A 2014 makeover restored it to its former glory and added some wonderful new elements as well.
 No visit to Knott's would be complete without a trip into the Calico Mine.

 The ride begins about halfway up the seven-story mountain structure that houses the attraction.
 Passengers board ore cars pulled by a small locomotive.
 There are no safety restraints on the cars' bench seats.
 Despite its name and theme, the Calico Mine Ride is not a mine train coaster, a staple found at many parks.
 The ride is slow and gentle throughout.
 While sections of it are quite dark, it does not include any haunted house-like gotchas.
 All but the most impressionable guests (there are some exaggerated hints at impending explosions) should enjoy the ride.

-With a ring of a... bell and a toot of a horn by the driver, the train enters the mine shaft.
+With a ring of a bell and a toot of a horn by the driver, the train enters the mine shaft.
 A miner welcomes visitors to the 19th century gold mine.
-He is one of the new animated characters added during a 2014 refresh of the attraction by Garner Holt Productions.
+He is one of the new animated characters added during the 2014 refresh of the attraction by Garner Holt Productions.

 The busy ride designer is widely respected for its work and has become a go-to resource for parks seeking animatronic dark ride characters.
 It restored another one of Knott's classic attractions, the Timber Mountain Log Ride, and has developed new projects for Disney such as The Little Mermaid ~ Ariel's Undersea Adventure.
 There are some 120 characters incorporated into the nearly eight-minute mine ride, and the Garner Holt team meticulously crafted or restored all of them.